 Absolutely make sure your blog is on Pinterest, because it takes five minutes and doesn’t cost anything.

 From the Bing Webmaster tools console, navigate to Configure My Site > Connected Pages and select any social media accounts that receive feeds from your blog and enter their URLs.

 Why else should you do Bing SEO?

 There’s one more good reason to do Bing SEO.
 Bing’s Webmaster Tools gives you a keywords report, which you can reach at Reports & Data > Search Keywords.
 I look at that periodically, and when I find a keyword that’s making me wonder why I’m ranking on it, I investigate.
 I can get some good ideas for blog posts that way.
 Bing also tells you search volume.
 Navigate to Diagnostics & Tools > Keyword Research to see how frequently people search on that keyword.
 You have to pay for that kind of Google data, and even then you can’t get it straight from Google.

-If a keyword gets reasonable volume, write it, even if it’s not in Google yet, I write it anyway.
-If a human being typed it into Bing, it’s only a matter of time before someone types it into a Google, and then my post is ready, with less competition.
+If a keyword gets reasonable volume, write it, even if it’s not in Google yet.
+If human beings are typing it into Bing, it’s only a matter of time before someone types it into Google, and then my post is ready, with less competition.
 And since fewer people do Bing SEO, I stand a better chance of doing well on Bing.